dachcom-digital/pimcore-social-data-instagram-connector/README.md

-# Pimcore Social Data - Facbook Connector
+# Pimcore Social Data - Instagramm Connector

 This Connector allows you to fetch social posts from Instagram.
 Before you start be sure you've checked out the [Setup Instructions](../00_Setup.md).